solidi/learning-notes/databases/nosql.md

 1. If there are four documents with the key of "abc", a reduce function will be called 1 time.
 1. The db name, id of the document, and the name of the file makes up the url of the image.
 1. ``if (doc._attachments.hasOwnProperty(key) && typeof(key) !== 'function')``
+1. Horizontal partitioning puts different rows on different partitions.
+1. CAP Theorem only guarantees two of the three attributes (consistent, available, partition-tolerant).